Gating-Induced Mott Transition in NiS$_2$: Correlated electronic spectrum: DFT+ DMFT Results

 \section{Correlated electronic spectrum: DFT+$\mathrm{e}$DMFT Results}

 In Fig.~\ref{fig:DOS}a, we show the density of states (DOS) of NiS$_2$ obtained from DFT+eDMFT calculations as a function of electron doping induced by electrostatic gating.
-Doping is simulated as an increasing electron concentration treated self consistently, with an homogeneous background charge added to ensure the charge neutrality of the unit cell.
+Doping is simulated by adding electrons at the DFT level and allowing this to propagate to the DMFT portion via full charge self-consistency.
+The number of electrons in the unit cell is modified in Wien2k along with the addition of a homogeneous background charge to maintain charge neutrality.
 At the temperature we consider ($T=223$~K), undoped NiS$_2$ is a Mott insulator with a well defined gap and minimal incoherent weight at this gap.
 Increasing the number of electrons as much as $\Delta n=0.03$~e$^-$ per Ni ion shifts the Fermi level up while at the same time increasing the DOS in the gap slightly, even though a gap remains visible.
 The Fermi level $E_F$ crosses the bottom of the conduction band and the DOS at $E_F$ becomes significant when $\Delta n=0.04$, suggesting the onset of metallic behavior.
 Nevertheless, a dip in the DOS below the Fermi level persists, resembling a remnant gap.
+These features are resilient to details of analytic continuation, see the supplemental materials, figure S.1.
 This behavior is in contrast to the bandwidth-controlled MIT in Ni$($S$_{1-x}$Se$_x)_2$.
 As shown in figure \ref{fig:DOS}b, even when 25\% of S atoms are substituted with isovalent Se, the Mott gap completely collapses, and any feature resembling a gap is completely absent.
 The latter is consistent with what was previously reported in Ref.~\cite{Moon2015}.

 To gain further insight into the differences between filling- (gating) and bandwidth- (Se substitution) controlled Mott transitions, we show in Fig.~\ref{fig:Akw} the spectral functions $A(k,\omega)$ in both situations.
 In the case of doping, the Hubbard band at the bottom of the conduction manifold remains nearly unchanged with increasing $\Delta n$, despite the fact that the gap in the DOS is slowly filled with incoherent states.
 Even for $\Delta n>0.06$, where the the DOS is non-zero at the Fermi level, and the Fermi level starts crossing the upper Hubbard band of the undoped compound, there are no clearly defined dispersive bands.
 This is consistent with a correlated metallic state where most of the spectral weight is incoherent, including near the Fermi level.
 In contrast, the 25\% Se substituted system has sharp bands crossing the Fermi level, indicative of a coherent metallic regime.